 How Mogra agarbattis can make Janmashtami more blissful?

 A blend of spiritual divinity and childlike cheerfulness, the pristine white Mogra is another flower that is most loved by Lord Krishna and symbolizes his personality perfectly.
 It is a flower cherished by Lord Vishnu, the Preserver of the Universe, because of its pure white color and sweet fragrance.
 The warm, soft yet rich fragrance of these little white flowers fills your bhajans, kirtans, and other religious ceremonies with a lively spirit.
 Lighting a Mogra agarbatti during Janmashtami festivities radiates a calming and uplifting fragrance in the air that makes it a must-have floral fragrance for Janmashtami.
 Its joy-inducing fragrance is sure to enlighten your festive celebration with sheer enthusiasm!

 Janmashtami is a festival rich in culture, tradition, and zeal.
-The divine and enchanting fragrances of Lotus and Mogra agarbatti amplify the lively spirit of this festival and make it even more joyful for you and your loved ones!
+The divine and enchanting fragrances of Lotus Agarbatti and Mogra agarbattis amplify the lively spirit of this festival and make it even more joyful for you and your loved ones!